Greater Sudbury Food Policy Council (GSFPC) Food System Infographic

 - Environment and Sustainability

-- Two representatives: System-wide analysis (including natural or social science research, media, economic/community development, law, public education, or land use planning)
+- System-wide analysis (including natural or social science research, media, economic/community development, law, public education, or land use planning)

 c) Membership qualifications: